rezkibimo/frontend-assessment/readme.md

 Introduction
 ---
-For this assessment, I used Nuxt 3 (Vue 3) and Tailwind CSS.
+For this assessment, I use Nuxt 3 (Vue 3) and Tailwind CSS.
 Instructions to run the page locally are provided, and a live preview is available through Vercel.

 ## Setup
 Go to the frontend-assessment-answer folder